HunterBaines/sudb/README.md

 Installing
 ----------
-Simply use `python setup.py install`, which will install the sudb module and copy the script invoking that module's main method into a directory in your `PATH`.
+Simply use `python setup.py install`, which will install the sudb package and copy the script invoking that package's main method into a directory in your `PATH`.
 (If this complains about `No module named enum`, you'll need to install enum34, the backport of Enum from Python 3.4: if pip is installed, `pip install enum34` will do it.)
 To test it out, try this: